unahouExosite/docs/scripting/README.md

 ```
   ------------------------------------------------------------------------------
   Arguments:        rid :: string - Client ID under which to list resources
+                                    Note: an earlier form of this function
+                                    allowed omitting this argument.
+That
+                                    form is deprecated and should no
+                                    longer be used.
                   alias :: string - Alias for resource ID.
                    type :: table - List of resource types.
                 options :: table - Categories of resources to return.